France

 3 min

 In a message to X, Lecornu expressed his gratitude for the new ministers, "who are involved in this government with complete freedom, beyond personal and partisan interests."
-The head of the executive also stressed that the government's goal is to approve the 2026 budget.
+The head of government also emphasized that the government's goal is to approve the 2026 budget.

 Among the new members of the government, Laurent Nuñez stands out, the new Minister of the Interior and until now the Paris police prefect.
 He was previously the second-in-command at the Interior Ministry.
 Among the few who are returning are the Minister of Foreign Affairs, Jean-Noël Barrot; the Minister of Culture, Rachida Dati, awaiting trial for corruption; the Minister of Defense, Catherine Vautrin, until now the Minister of Labor; and the Minister of the Interior, Gérald Darmanin, a figure very close to Macron and Lecornu.
 Dati and Darmanin—with a more prominent political profile than the rest—are the exceptions.
 Among those leaving are Manuel Valls, who will lose his current ministry, Overseas Affairs, and the former Prime Minister and until now the Minister of Education, Élisabeth Borne, who will become a member of parliament.